rstojnic/lazydata/README.md

 # download just this file
 $ lazydata pull my_big_table.csv

-# download everything stored in this script
+# download everything used in this script
 $ lazydata pull my_script.py

-# download everything stored in this git commit
+# download everything added in this git commit
 $ lazydata pull 653ca451

-# download everything in the current directory
+# download everything stored in the current directory
 $ lazydata pull .

 # download the latest version of all files previous downloaded